ceph/ceph/doc/cephfs/administration.rst

     fs set <fs name> max_file_size <size in bytes>

-CephFS has a configurable maximum file size, and it's 1TB by default.
+CephFS has a configurable maximum file size, and it is 1TB by default.
 You may wish to set this limit higher if you expect to store large files in CephFS.
 It is a 64-bit field.